 To differentiate organisms by demonstrating hydrogen sulfide production and the fermentation of dextrose and lactose.

 - Kligler Iron Agar, in addition to peptone, HM peptone B and yeast extract, contains lactose and glucose (dextrose), which enables the differentiation of species of enteric bacilli.
-Phenol red is the pH indicator, which exhibits a colour change in response to acid produced during the fermentation of sugars.
+Phenol red is the pH indicator, which exhibits a color change in response to acid produced during the fermentation of sugars.

 - Fermentation of dextrose results in production of acid, which turns the indicator from red to yellow.
 Since there is little sugar i.e. dextrose, acid production is very limited and therefore a reoxidation of the indicator is produced on the surface of the medium, and the indicator remains red.
 However, when lactose is fermented, the large amount of acid produced, avoids reoxidation and therefore the entire medium turns yellow.